Learn-Write-Repeat/Contribution-program/(t2-2) Deep Learning Computations/Rutuja_ML_Layers and Blocks.md

 ## Sequential Block
 A neural network block is described as a single layer, a component which consists of multiple layers, or the entire model itself.
-Thus, a sequential block is a block which allows to build sequential model that holds linear stack of layers in the order in which they should be executed.
-Sequential allows to build predictive models layer by layer either by passing a list of layers to sequential constructor or by using the add() method.
+Thus, a sequential block is a block which allows to build model that holds linear stack of layers in the order in which they should be executed.
+Sequential allows to build predictive models layer by layer either by passing a list of layers to sequential constructor or by using the add() method. `add()`  method allows to append blocks of layers in a sequence.
 However, sequential does not allow to create models which share layers and have multiple inputs and outputs.

 ## Custom Block